12 German Songs to Help You Learn German Faster

 So, you’re more likely to remember foreign words, if you hear them in a song, rather than in conversation.
 The music itself will act as a trigger point, stimulating words that you may otherwise have trouble recalling.

 Active repetition of learning via song lyrics will help strengthen your memory skills overtime.
 That means you’ll be growing your vocabulary while having fun.
+You’ll also be more likely to remember complex grammar topics such as adjective endings if you hear the differences in context than if you learnt them from a textbook.

 And of course, this language hack will give you a wicked advantage over others, the next time you partake in a karaoke session.

-Songs are a Great Way to Learn
+Overall, Songs are a Great Way to Learn

 I hope you’ve enjoyed this list of songs.